The Kyoto Travel Guide: Explore Japan’s Ancient Capital

 When it comes to accommodation in Kyoto, you'll be spoiled for choice.
 Whether you're looking for traditional Japanese hospitality or modern luxury, the city offers a range of accommodation options to suit every traveler's needs.

 For a real Japanese experience, think about staying in a ryokan, a traditional Japanese hotel.
-Ryokans offer tatami-matted rooms, futon beds, and Japanese baths.
-Find out more about staying in a traditional inn in our article about Japanese ryokan.
+Ryokans offer unique Japanese hospitality service (known ), tatami-matted rooms, futon beds, and Japanese baths.

 If you prefer more contemporary accommodations, Kyoto has a large choice of hotels.
-From boutique hotels tucked away in historic neighborhoods to international chains offering modern comforts,.
+From boutique hotels tucked away in historic neighborhoods to international chains offering modern comforts.

 With so much to see and do in Kyoto, planning your itinerary can seem overwhelming.
 Here are a few tips to make the most of your visit: